The co-design model in action

 Below you’ll find details about each phase of the model.
 This overview should also help you scaffold the different activities into lesson plans and assessment tasks.

-Don't worry, all the details and instructions are also incorporated into the toolkit builder.
-All you need to do is give your class the weblink the toolkit builder provides you with.
+Don't worry, all the details and instructions are also incorporated into the website toolkit builder.
+And once you build your bespoke website (via our toolkit builder) all you need to do is give your class the unique weblink the toolkit builder provides you with.

 Introduction: setting the scene